elqumsan/RNAseqMVA/README.md

   selected_recount_ids: ['SRP062966'] # Lupus (sc)
 ```

-Although the code can in principle run all the analyses at once, this takes a lot of time and memory.
-We thus recommend to select a single ID at a time.
+It is requested to select a single ID at a time.
+If several IDs are selected, the analysis will run only on the first one.

 ## Running all analyses